Chapelside Primary School,

 Further information about our programme for new beginners will be available at the time of registration.

 Equal Opportunities and Social Justice

-The Equality & Human Rights Commission’s Technical Guidance for schools in Scotland is the essential guide for the school community to promote equality.
+The implementation of the Education & Families Equality Policy including the Equality & Human Rights Commission’s Technical Guidance for schools in Scotland is the essential guide for the school community to promote equality.

 Curriculum For Excellence

 Curriculum for Excellence is Scotland’s national curriculum.
 It provides a coherent and inclusive curriculum from 3 – 18 years wherever learning is taking place, including early learning childhood centres, schools, colleges and community learning.
 It places children and young people at the heart of Scottish Education.

 The purpose of Curriculum for Excellence is encapsulated in the four capacities – to enable each child or young person to be

 These four capacities govern the entire curriculum from age 3 to 18 and aim to raise the standards of achievement for all learners.